 Our mission & vision

-Our mission is to support our member nations and NATO with unique interdisciplinary expertise in the field of cyber defence research, training and exercises covering the focus areas of technology, strategy and law.
+Our mission is to support our member nations and NATO with unique interdisciplinary expertise in the field of cyber defence research, training and exercises covering the focus areas of technology, strategy, operations and law.

 Our vision is to foster cooperation of like-minded nations.
 We bring together NATO Allies and partners beyond the Alliance.